growdigital/forestgarden.wales/content/article/perennial-veg-alternatives.md

 Spring Greens | [Bistort](https://pfaf.org/user/Plant.aspx?LatinName=Polygonum+bistorta)

 <br>

 Note: many of these are from suggestions via that there internet, I can’t vouch for their alternativeness!
-Do check Alison Tindale’s web site [Backyard Larder](https://backyardlarder.co.uk) for more info & a shop
+Do check Alison Tindale’s web site [Backyard Larder](https://backyardlarder.co.uk) for information and shop.